 The user experience is great.
 You get a comfortable keyboard, a large haptic touchpad, Lenovo's iconic Trackpoint, and an excellent 1440p webcam.
 Port selection includes three USB-Cs (two Thunderbolt 4s), an HDMI 2.1, and a fast SD Express 7.0 card reader.
 Its battery life is outstanding at around 12 hours of light use, which is nearly on par with Apple silicon MacBook Pros.
 For the Linux users out there, you can also get this laptop with Ubuntu, Fedora, or Red Hat installed.
 The keyboard doesn't get very hot under load, but the fans are pretty loud.

-The most notable difference is that it runs Chrome OS, which is more limited than Windows, as you can only use web-based and Android apps (and Linux apps with some tweaking).
+Our best cheap pick is the Lenovo IdeaPad Slim 3i Chromebook 14 (2023).
+This 14-inch model is a great option for younger students or anyone needing a simple device for light productivity tasks.
+The most notable difference between this laptop and the ones above is that it runs Chrome OS, which is more limited than Windows, as you can only use web-based and Android apps (and Linux apps with some tweaking).
 As such, it isn't ideal if your work or school program requires specific Windows software.
-You can configure this laptop with an Intel N100, N200, or a Core i3-N305 CPU; we recommend the latter, as the N100 and N200 are much slower and only suitable for those with an extremely light workload.
-Unfortunately, there's no fingerprint sensor or facial recognition camera.
+It's also a slower machine performance-wise, available with an Intel N100, N200, or a Core i3-N305 CPU.
+We recommend the latter, as the N100 and N200 are only suitable for extremely light workloads.

 The best Lenovo gaming laptop we've tested is the Lenovo Legion Pro 5 Gen 8 16 (2023).
 This 16-inch model is available with AMD Ryzen 7000 CPUs and NVIDIA GeForce RTX 40-series GPUs, up to a 4070 running at a whopping 140W TGP (Total Graphics Power) with Dynamic Boost.
 You can choose between a 165Hz or a 240Hz display; both have a QHD+ resolution and support VRR to reduce screen tearing.
 Every CPU and GPU configuration can push high frame rates, but if you want to play all your games at 1440p, getting a model with an RTX 4060 or 4070 is best.
 RAM and storage max out at 32GB and 1TB, respectively, though both are user-upgradeable.